 Oliver Weiss Partner

 Oliver heads up the London Employment, Pensions & Benefits and Immigration Team.
 He advises both employers and employees in connection with various contentious and non-contentious employment issues.
 He also provides commercial advice to staffing companies about a range of employment and commercial issues which arise within the recruitment supply chain.
+Oliver is a supervisor of Employment Tribunal work amongst other matters.

 Main areas of practice